knetikmedia/knetikcloud-csharp-net20-client/docs/CampaignsApi.md

 <a name="getcampaigntemplate"></a>
 # **GetCampaignTemplate**
-> ModelTemplateResource GetCampaignTemplate (string id)
+> TemplateResource GetCampaignTemplate (string id)

 Get a single campaign template